 If you are finding that you can’t function, carry out your day to day duties or sleep properly, for more than two weeks, then you may be experiencing depression or anxiety that would benefit from more support.
 Some people may find that they are using drugs or alcohol more, in order to cope.

 Contact your GP or health care professionals.
 Mental health services, self-referral talking therapies and GP surgeries are open and available to support you, even if it is over the phone.
 Diabetes UK also has a helpline.

-Or if you would like to remain anonymous, Samaritans are running a series of local events as part of their annual awareness week in July 2020.
-They are available 24 hours a day, free on 116 123 from any phone.
+Or if you would like to remain anonymous, Samaritans are available to call 24 hours a day, free on 116 123 from any phone.

 Please don’t suffer alone.

 Not all of my tips will apply to you or will be possible.
 But I hope you have found at least one thing that makes sense to you, that you can grab hold of and have a go at trying.
 I know it may sometimes feel like the challenge is too big.
 I have been there too.
 This is why I love the phrase “eat the elephant, one bite at a time”.
 What is stopping you from taking your first bite?